GazzaJ/CI-MS3-W3Recipes/README.md

  Highlights functions to proceed with changes such as submitting a recipe or confirming changes

    - Orange ![Orange and Red Buttons](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/orange-button.png)
- Used as a wanrning, or to indicate an action which will result in data being changed.
-The image above illustrates the difference between EDIT and DELETE functions.
+ Used as a wanrning, or to indicate an action which will eventually result in data being changed.

    - Red ![Red Button](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/red-button.jpg)
- Highlights a Stop or Cancel function for changes, but more importantly highlight actions which could result in data being permanently removed.
+ Highlights a Stop or Cancel function for changes, but more importantly highlight actions which could result in data being permanently removed or changed.

 ##### **Navigation Design**
 I have used a standard Materialize, mobile responsive navbar for W3Recipes.